johnodonnell123/johnodonnell123.github.io/pages/page_cluster.md

 <img src="/images/Cluster/Standardized DF2.PNG?raw=true"/>

 ## Create the model
 We create our model and specify how many clusters we want to create.
-There are methods to determine how many clusters we should look for, however when working with mixed mediums like rocks these methods are less useful.
+There are methods to determine how many clusters we should look for, however when working with mixed mediums like rocks the decision is rarely straighforward.
 I have found it best to take an iterative approach, and err on the side of too many clusters.
 If we have too many we can always combine clusters together with simple addition, if too few we may not identify a rock type.
 We can also specify other hyperparameters here but the defaults meet our needs in this case.

 ```python
 # Create model